 It’s important to take your child’s choices seriously.
-Remember, she’s the one heading to college.
-Also, try not to take it personally if she disagrees with your suggestions.
+Your child is the one heading to college.
+Also, try not to take it personally if there are disagreements about your suggestions.

 Pitfall #2: Assuming you know what your child needs to succeed in college.

 How to avoid it: You probably have a good idea what helped your child be successful in high school.
 But college will be a different experience, and one you may not always be able to predict.